 Pre-clinical development is continuing.
 In preparation for a clinical trial, Phoenix Nest Inc. is sponsoring a Natural History study to collect observational data from patients with Sanfilippo type C and their caregivers.
-The study is not yet recruiting but plans to have a site in France.
+The study is not yet recruiting but plans to have a site in France with some parts of the study also open to overseas participants.
 More information on the Natural History study can be found on its ClinicalTrials.gov page.